-In summary, the data on inequality, economic mobility, and the increasingly polarized returns to human capital despite educational advances paint a grim picture.
-Our theoretical analysis suggests that these economic factors may play a role in recent anti-globalization political shifts.
-On the flip side, it is worth noting that widespread popular support for global economic engagement during the middle of the twentieth century coincided with a dramatic increase in middle class incomes and economic mobility following the end of the second world war.
+In summary, basic economic indicators for income inequality, economic mobility, and the increasingly polarized returns to human capital despite educational advances paint a stark picture.
+Our theoretical analysis suggests that these economic factors could have played a role in the recent US and UK surges in economic nationalism.
+On the flip side, it is worth noting that wide-spread popular support for global economic engagement during the middle of the twentieth century coincided with a dramatic increase in middle class incomes and economic mobility following the end of the second world war.
 But do not take this too far.
-Economics is one of many drivers of electoral outcomes, and trade policy rarely plays a central role in major elections.
-Nonetheless, our theory offers a new way to approach data when thinking about the long and short run consequences of recent changes in technology and trade.
-More broadly, the model highlights how rising economic polarization exacerbates individuals' incentives to use distortionary policy tools to tilt the distribution of market wages in their favor.
-If inequality continues to rise, theory suggests that populist support for market interventions like tariffs is likely to increase.
+Economics is one of many drivers of electoral outcomes, and trade - and to a lesser extent, immigration - policies rarely play a central role in major elections.
+In this respect, 2016 was conspicuously unusual.